Cheers! These are America’s 10 most popular beers

 9. Bud Light

-Budweiser’s light beer was first introduced in 1982 and is known by its cobalt blue labeling.
-Data by the Beer Marketer’s Insights in 2019 reviewed shipping numbers, which determined (based on how much is shipped to retailers), Bud Light is America’s most popular beer brand.
+Budweiser’s light beer was first introduced in 1982 and is known for its cobalt blue labeling.
+Data by the Beer Marketer’s Insights in 2019 reviewed shipping numbers, which determined (based on how much is shipped to retailers), that Bud Light is America’s most popular beer brand.

 8. Stella Artois